Do Normal LED Lights Help Plants Grow Big and Strong?

 Don’t worry if this all sounds confusing right now, we’ll explain everything below and how our conclusion was reached.

-If you want to skip ahead, you can find our recommendations for best LED grow light and best alternative at the bottom of the article.
+If you want to skip ahead, you can find our recommendations for best desktop LED grow lights here.

 Can LED lights help indoor plants grow?